 Although born in Ghana, Adjei moved to the UK in her teens and then to the US for university.
 She has a BA is Psychology and a MS in Healthcare/ Finance Administration.
 After over a decade in the US, she decided to return home for good, touching down on home soil in December 2012.
 From there, she cultivated a love for exploring the country of her birth.

 Adjei is better known for co-producing ‘An African City’ and starring as Zainab in the production dubbed the African version of ‘Sex and the City’.
 But the Ghanaian-American is also carving a name for herself as a bit of a travel guru.
 Her aim is to encourage more Africans to visit destinations within their home continent.

-I am a London-born writer and bookworm originating from Ghana.
+I am a London-born journalist and bookworm originating from Ghana.
 My name is Abena Sɛwaa but I’m also known by the nickname MisBeee.

 I launched MisBeee Writes in 2013 as a way to record thoughts that (at the time) had no public outlet.
 The blogspot took on a life of its own and became my way of recording the inspiring stories of everyday people; keeping a timeless record of cultural events and opinions from Africans in the Diaspora.
 The site focusses on health, culture, the arts, business and society, and explores how Africans are shaping and disrupting conventional thinking and discourse in these areas.

 View all posts by misbeeewrites